JasterV/photo-requests-app/README.md

 # photo-requests-app

-Just a simple flutter app that renders a new image from a fake RESP API on the screen every time we push a button
+Just a simple flutter app that renders a new image from a fake REST API on the screen every time we push a button